DerekKent/derekkent.com/CONTRIBUTING.md

 The following is a set of guidelines for contributing code to the campaign.
 You can find all public projects related to the campaign hosted in the DerekKent group on [GitLab](https://gitlab.com/groups/DerekKent) and the DerekKent organization on [GitHub](http://github.com/DerekKent).

 These are just guidelines, not rules.
-Use your best judgment and feel free to propose changes to this document in a pull request.
+Use your best judgment and feel free to propose changes to this document in a merge request.

 #### Table Of Contents